CarGurus (NASDAQ:CARG) Issues Q2 2024 Earnings Guidance

 CarGurus (NASDAQ:CARG – Get Free Report) updated its second quarter 2024 earnings guidance on Thursday.
-The company provided earnings per share guidance of 0.290-0.340 for the period, compared to the consensus earnings per share estimate of 0.300.
+The company provided EPS guidance of 0.290-0.340 for the period, compared to the consensus EPS estimate of 0.300.
 The company issued revenue guidance of $202.0 million-$222.0 million, compared to the consensus revenue estimate of $224.5 million.
 CarGurus also updated its Q2 guidance to $0.29-0.34 EPS.

-CarGurus (NASDAQ:CARG – Get Free Report) last announced its quarterly earnings data on Monday, February 26th.
-The company reported $0.35 earnings per share for the quarter, beating analysts’ consensus estimates of $0.34 by $0.01.
-The company had revenue of $223.12 million for the quarter, compared to analyst estimates of $220.05 million.
-CarGurus had a return on equity of 8.44% and a net margin of 4.04%.
-The firm’s revenue for the quarter was down 22.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.25 EPS.
-Equities research analysts expect that CarGurus will post 0.94 EPS for the current fiscal year.
+CarGurus (NASDAQ:CARG – Get Free Report) last issued its quarterly earnings data on Monday, February 26th.
+The company reported $0.35 earnings per share for the quarter, topping the consensus estimate of $0.34 by $0.01.
+The company had revenue of $223.12 million for the quarter, compared to analysts’ expectations of $220.05 million.
+CarGurus had a net margin of 4.04% and a return on equity of 8.44%.
+CarGurus’s revenue for the quarter was down 22.2% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.25 earnings per share.
+As a group, analysts expect that CarGurus will post 0.94 earnings per share for the current year.

-In other news, COO Samuel Zales sold 17,668 shares of the business’s stock in a transaction on Tuesday, April 16th.
-The shares were sold at an average price of $21.42, for a total transaction of $378,448.56.
-Following the completion of the sale, the chief operating officer now directly owns 548,845 shares of the company’s stock, valued at approximately $11,756,259.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other CarGurus news, insider Andrea Lee Eldridge sold 22,358 shares of CarGurus stock in a transaction that occurred on Thursday, February 29th.
-The shares were sold at an average price of $22.13, for a total transaction of $494,782.54.
-Following the transaction, the insider now directly owns 117,432 shares of the company’s stock, valued at $2,598,770.16.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, COO Samuel Zales sold 17,668 shares of the business’s stock in a transaction that occurred on Tuesday, April 16th.
-The stock was sold at an average price of $21.42, for a total transaction of $378,448.56.
-Following the sale, the chief operating officer now owns 548,845 shares of the company’s stock, valued at $11,756,259.90.
+In related news, insider Andrea Lee Eldridge sold 22,358 shares of the company’s stock in a transaction dated Thursday, February 29th.
+The stock was sold at an average price of $22.13, for a total transaction of $494,782.54.
+Following the sale, the insider now owns 117,432 shares in the company, valued at approximately $2,598,770.16.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In related news, insider Andrea Lee Eldridge sold 22,358 shares of the company’s stock in a transaction dated Thursday, February 29th.
+The stock was sold at an average price of $22.13, for a total transaction of $494,782.54.
+Following the sale, the insider now owns 117,432 shares in the company, valued at approximately $2,598,770.16.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, COO Samuel Zales sold 17,668 shares of the stock in a transaction that occurred on Thursday, February 29th.
+The stock was sold at an average price of $22.22, for a total value of $392,582.96.
+Following the completion of the transaction, the chief operating officer now owns 564,609 shares in the company, valued at approximately $12,545,611.98.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 113,793 shares of company stock valued at $2,523,342 over the last quarter.
-Company insiders own 15.70% of the company’s stock.
+Insiders have sold a total of 113,793 shares of company stock worth $2,523,342 in the last 90 days.
+Corporate insiders own 15.70% of the company’s stock.

 CarGurus, Inc operates an online automotive platform for buying and selling vehicles in the United States and internationally.
 It operates through two segments, U.S. Marketplace and Digital Wholesale.
 The company provides an online automotive marketplace where customers can search for new and used car listings from its dealers and sell their car to dealers and other consumers; and paid listings subscriptions for enhanced access to its marketplace that connects dealers to a large audience of informed and engaged consumers.